Potassium ferricyanide: Bleaching

 Potassium ferricyanide was used as an oxidizing agent to remove silver from color negatives and positives during processing, a process called bleaching.
 Because potassium ferricyanide bleaches are environmentally unfriendly, short-lived, and capable of releasing hydrogen cyanide gas if mixed with high concentrations and volumes of acid, bleaches using ferric EDTA have been used in color processing since the 1972 introduction of the Kodak C-41 process.
 In color lithography, potassium ferricyanide is used to reduce the size of color dots without reducing their number, as a kind of manual color correction called dot etching.

 Farmer's reducer

-Ferricyanide is also used in black-and-white photography with sodium thiosulfate (hypo) to reduce the density of a negative or gelatin silver print where the mixture is known as Farmer's reducer; this can help offset problems from overexposure of the negative, or brighten the highlights in the print.
+Ferricyanide is also used in black-and-white photography with sodium thiosulfate (hypo) to minimize the density of a negative or gelatin silver print where the mixture is known as Farmer's reducer.
+This reagent can help offset problems from overexposure of the negative, or brighten the highlights in the print.

 Reagent in organic synthesis

-Potassium ferricyanide is a used as an oxidant in organic chemistry.
+Potassium ferricyanide is used as an oxidant in organic chemistry.
 It is an oxidant for catalyst regeneration in Sharpless dihydroxylations.